Geneva to Avoriaz Transfer

 Arriving at the Avoriaz Welcome Centre

-If you need to return to Geneva Airport, Ski-Lifts arranges your Avoriaz to Geneva transfer with the same level of care as your arrival.
-You receive a text message confirming your pick-up time the afternoon before departure, so you know exactly when to be at the Welcome Centre.
+If you need to return to Geneva Airport, Ski-Lifts arranges your Avoriaz to Geneva transfer with the same care as your arrival journey.
+You receive a text message confirming your pick-up time the afternoon before departure, so you know when to be ready at the Welcome Centre.

-When you land at Geneva Airport, finding Ski-Lifts is straightforward.
-For transfers arranged around flight times, passengers are met by the Ski-Lifts team at our dedicated desk in the Swiss arrivals hall.
+For transfers arranged around flight arrivals, passengers are met by the Ski-Lifts team at our dedicated desk in the Swiss arrivals hall.

-Scheduled shuttle services, which operate to fixed timetables, may use a different meeting point depending on the operator.
-If you’ve booked a scheduled service, your confirmation email will clearly explain where to meet.
+Scheduled shuttle services may use a different meeting point depending on the operator.
+If you book a scheduled service, your confirmation email will explain where to meet.

 For full details and a map, see our Geneva Airport meeting point guide.

-• Airport support in Geneva: passengers using transfers arranged around flight times are met at our dedicated Geneva Airport desk.
+• Airport support in Geneva: passengers using selected services are met at our dedicated Geneva Airport desk.

-• Experienced network: Ski-Lifts has been arranging Alpine transfers since 2005, with local knowledge and customer support available before, during and after travel.
+• Experienced network: Ski-Lifts has been arranging ski transfers since 2005, with support available before, during and after travel.

-Secure your Avoriaz transfer early to get the best choice of times and prices.
-Booking your transfer is quick and easy:
+Secure your Avoriaz transfer early for the widest choice of times and services, especially during peak winter weeks.

 1. Enter your travel details in the quote engine above.

-2. View the available transfer options and prices.
+2. View available transfer options and live prices.

-3. Choose your preferred transfer and add your travel details.
+3. Select your preferred transfer type and add your travel details.

 4. Pay securely for immediate confirmation.